 Assistant State Health Officer and Region One Medical DirectorLouisiana Department of Health

 Joe Kanter is the lead public health official for the Greater New Orleans area, where he coordinates clinical services, emergency preparedness, infectious disease control, and strategic health initiatives for the region.
 As director of health for the City of New Orleans, Joe led Mayor Mitch Landrieu’s comprehensive opioid mitigation strategy, which included issuing a first-in-the-state standing order for naloxone, equipping the New Orleans Police Department with the reversal medication, increasing availability of medication-assisted treatment, promoting harm reduction services, and initiating a city-wide effort to reduce the stigma of addictive disorders.

 He earned his Bachelor of Arts degree from Northwestern University in 2005.
-He went on to earn both a Masters of Public Health and an MD degrees from Tulane University in 2010.
+He went on to earn both a Master of Public Health and an MD degree from Tulane University in 2010.